 This is an early view of the powerhouse as it looked in January 1904.
 Note the double smokestacks used to heat water for the steam-powered generators.

 Built by the Market Street Railway Company in 1894, this building has gone through several name, ownership and function changes over the decades but has always served as a power facility for public transit.
 Originally, the building housed large steam engines and generators used to power the company's electric streetcar lines.

-It played a critical role after the 1906 Earthquake and Fire, as it survived the disaster intact and thus was back online in a remarkable 17 days.
+It played a critical role after the 1906 Earthquake and Fires, as it survived the disaster intact and thus was back online in a remarkable 17 days.
 In those early days of reconstruction, it was the only working power generating station in the city, supplying electricity to streetcars as well as the downtown business district.

 This photo, taken May 5, 1906, might be the only time a San Francisco mayor has set foot inside the Bryant St. building.
 Mayor Eugene Schmitz (bearded man at center frame) poses with United Railroad Co. staff and others to celebrate the facility coming back online to provide power to a disaster-ravaged city.
 Behind the group are massive steam engines, which powered generators much like the one at frame left.

 By 1911, the building's equipment had been converted for use as a substation.
 No longer producing power, the site continued to play a key role in the conversion and distribution of electricity for the overhead line system.
 Over time as equipment was modernized, more space became available in the building and it served in part as a general storeroom for a number of years.